-There are over 2billion monthly active users on facebook with different names, profile pictures and contact details.
+There are over two billion monthly active users on Facebook with different names, profile pictures and contact details.

-Each year, 1000 of users are losing accounts day by day due to security threats.
+Each year, thousands of users are losing accounts day by day due to security threats.
 This is a serious issue and something needs to be done correctly to solve this mystery.

-Recently, I’ve been encountering serious problems everytime I try to login.
+Recently, I’ve been encountering serious problems when I try to login.

 I get a message from FB telling me to confirm my identity as it keeps repeating the same warning over and over again.